What we said we'd do

 As the electricity transmission owner in England and Wales, we're responsible for the safe and reliable operation of an extensive network of assets.
 Our role is to protect the public and those who work on our network, from the inherent dangers associated with providing a high voltage electricity transmission supply.

 Our outputs will make sure that we protect the public from harm.
 We will maintain our current high levels of reliability so that electricity is available whenever and wherever current and future consumers want it.
-Our outputs include:
+In our T2 Business Plan submission we committed to:

-• We will deliver world-class levels of safety and maintain our service reliability of 99.9999 per cent.
+• delivering world-class levels of safety and maintain our service reliability of 99.9999 per cent.

-• We will invest to renew and modernise 6 to 19 per cent of our different network asset types to maintain reliability for future generations.
+• investing to renew and modernise 6 to 19 per cent of our different network asset types to maintain reliability for future generations.

-• We will deliver three major electricity cable projects in London, Sheffield and North Wales to maintain security of supply.
+• delivering three major electricity cable projects in London, Sheffield and North Wales to maintain security of supply.

 What we’ve done and what we’re going to do